This post may contain affiliate links.

 • Find your USDA Hardiness zone by zip code here

-Once you have these two pieces of information, you can calculate when to plant your fall vegetables by figuring out the number of days needed before your average first frost.
+Once you have these two pieces of information, you can calculate when to plant your fall vegetables by calculating the number of days before your average first frost.

 We use a method suggested in the Mother Earth News Guide to Vegetable Gardening: planting date = first frost date – (number of days to maturity + 10 days to account for shorter days in the fall).